-(W-FB6.4/W-CH6.4/W-EU6.4/W-OG6.4/W-MM6.4) Do you provide incentives to C-suite employees or board members for the management of water-related issues?
+(W6.4) Do you provide incentives to C-suite employees or board members for the management of water-related issues?

-No, and we do not plan to introduce them in the next two years
+Provide incentives for management of water-related issues Comment Row 1 No, and we do not plan to introduce them in the next two years

 (W6.5) Do you engage in activities that could either directly or indirectly influence public policy on water through any of the following?
 No

 (W6.6) Did your organization include information about its response to water-related risks in its most recent mainstream financial report?
+Yes (you may attach the report - this is optional)